PORTO SEGURO - SUPER APP

 As we were evolving with the payment flow, we prioritized some time to iterate new ideas for the home.

+Based on user feedback received, we redesigned the credit card payment screen to remove clutter, improve focus, and create a clearer path to action.
 We conducted usability testing with 10 participants, ensuring we covered a good mix of user profiles.
 This allowed us to identify recurring pain points and validate key design decisions.
 We focused on key tasks like accessing credit card details and paying invoices.

 After several meetings with stakeholders, including Product Designers, UI Designers, Architects, Researchers, Writers, Developers, Accessibility Specialists, Design Leads, Squad Leaders and Product Owners, we started an inventory of the UI, tabulating all inconsistency data according to the team feedback.